How to Keep Fruit from Sticking to Dehydrator Trays: The Best Tips & Tricks

 Whether you’re a beginner or a seasoned dehydrator, these sheets are an essential tool for any dehydration project.

-DIY Tray Liner.
+DIY Tray Liner

 Make your own tray liner for dehydrator trays by cutting a piece of cheesecloth or unbleached muslin into a square that is slightly larger than the dehydrator tray.
 Secure the cloth to the tray with an elastic band or tape.